robclewley/robclewley.github.io/_posts/2015-04-06-capturing-the-provenance-of-model-prototyping-and-development.md

 With this presentation model in mind, a SC script should have the following structure:

- * Metadata header
+ * Metadata header (including a unique StudyContext ID tag)
  * Definitions / declarations
-	 - Given data or function (probably a necessity)
+	 - Given data or functions (probably a necessity)
 	 - (optional) Assumptions
 	 - (optional) Hypothesis, Question, or Need -- if not obvious from Goal statement